Getting Started - Load URL

 Look at that, we’ve defined a scenario in a couple clicks!
 Now let’s turn it into a real load test.
 Click on the Configuration tab or press the Next button at the bottom.

 Now that we have the scenario for our test case we need to define a few parameters before we can execute our test:

-- Concurrent Users Per Location: Number of users that will execute in parallel in each region selected.
+- Total Virtual Users: Number of users that will execute in parallel.
 Each user will load the URL specified.

 - Test Length: Select Iterations to have each client execute the scenario a set number of times regardless of how long it takes.
 Choose Duration if you want each client to continue executing the scenario for a set amount of time (in minutes).

 - Location(s): Choose the location in which to run your test and the test runner source that indicates which test runners to use in that location to run the load test (e.g. on the public shared grid).

 And that’s it!
 Press Start Test and watch the results start to flow in.
 See the new configuration guide for full details of all configuration options.